 Would President Trump do more to protect national parks if he took time to visit them?
 Here are 10 inspirational places I’d put at the top of his bucket list.
-What do you think?
-Take our poll and tell us where would you think the president should visit.

 The Trump administration had a terrible track record of undoing protections for public lands in 2017.
 But if he took some time to experience these magnificent places, he might begin to appreciate the disastrous effects his administration’s policies will have on our public lands.